Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m06-intro-to-oss/index.md

 ---
 ###  How to identify OSS operational risks with Contrast?

-On the main "Library" tab release dates will help you quickly understand which libraries are out of date.
+On the main "Libraries" tab, release dates will help you quickly understand which libraries are out of date and should be updated to mitigate risk.

-Aside from this: on the top right corner of the Library tab clock "Show Library Status"
+In addition to this, on the top right corner of the Library tab, click "Show Library Status"
 {{< figure src="show-library-status.png" height="94px">}}

-You will find graph similar to the one below depicting the age of the libraries that have been identified
+You will then see a graph similar to the one below depicting the age of the libraries that have been identified and how many are out-of-date.
 {{< figure src="operational-status.png" height="400px">}}

 ---
 {{< slide id="advanced-features" >}}
 ## Advanced features of Contrast OSS product

-Contrast provides you with information about the number of classes loaded during execution of our application as well as list of loaded class names.
+Contrast provides you with information about the number of classes loaded during the execution of your application, as well as, a list of loaded class names.

-This information will help developers prioritise the remediation work (e.g. it makes sense to focus on the most used library with largest number of vulnerabilities) or for example estimate the coverage of their applications.
+This information will help developers prioritize their remediation work (e.g. it makes sense to focus on the most used libraries with the largest number of vulnerabilities) or for example estimate the coverage of their applications.

-To bring enhanced class usage data simply click on the number in "Usage" column and you will be presented with the following view
+To view enhanced class usage data, simply click on the number under the "Usage" column and you will be presented with the following view:
 {{< figure src="ecu-list.png" height="300px">}}

 Go back to the [module list](../#/module-list)